leonl42/MLinPractice/Documentation.md

 1 could be: STREET,HOUSE_NOUMBER,POSTCODE while the format from website 2 could be: POSTCODE,STREET,HOUSE_NUMBER.
 So in the worst case, your machine learning model might interpret the postcode as the street and the other way around.

-The first goal of the preprocessing step is to bring the data into a uniform format.
+One goal of the preprocessing step is to bring the data into a uniform format.
-The second goal of the preprocessing step is to represent the formatted data in such a way, that data with the same meaning is represented the same.
-Of course, this means that valuable information could be lost, but this tradeoff will be discussed in the individual preprocessing steps.
+Another goal of the preprocessing step is to represent the formatted data in such a way, that data with the same meaning is represented in the same way.

 For example, take the two sentences "I am cool", "i am so COOL".
 Its easy to see, at least for us humans, that these sentences mean almost the exact same thing.
 And in addition they have the same format, namely both are a string.
 But a computer, without additional natural language processing, would consider them two completely different sentences, and this is a problem.
+Of course, when trying to bring these two sentences into the same format, valuable information could be lost, but this tradeoff will be discussed in the individual preprocessing steps.

 I decided not to create an extra column with a suffix in the .csv file for every preprocessing step.
 Instead, I decided that, in most cases, each preprocessing step would overwrite an already existing column.
 This makes it easier for preprocessing